Veru Inc. (VERU): These Numbers Show Where NASDAQ:VERU Stock Is Going Next

 Sponsored

-The stock witnessed a -55.36% gain in the last 1 month and extending the period to 3 months gives it a -81.52%, and is -13.79% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.58% over the week and 9.74% over the month.
+The stock witnessed a -44.09% gain in the last 1 month and extending the period to 3 months gives it a -83.39%, and is 4.00% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.93% over the week and 10.26% over the month.

 Veru Inc. (VERU) Analyst Forecasts